-Horizontally, different aspects have to be integrated.
+- Horizontally, different aspects have to be integrated.
 These aspects reflect a separation of concerns by means of abstractions.
 They deal with concepts like structure, functionality, communication, data types, time, and scheduling.
 Structural abstractions concern logical as well as technical architectures, and their relationship.
 Functional abstractions discard details of the actually desired behavior of the system.
 Communication abstractions allow the developer to postpone decisions for, e.g., hand-shaking and fire-and-forget communications.
-Data abstractions introduce data types at a level of granularity that increases over time.
-Timing and scheduling abstractions enable the developer to neglect the actual scheduling of components in early development phases.

-Vertically, different levels of abstraction for each of the above aspects have to be brought together in a consistent manner.
+Data abstractions introduce data types at a level of granularity that increases over time. and helps in building functional, communication, and structural abstractions.
+Timing and scheduling abstractions enable the developer to neglect the actual scheduling of components-or even abstract away from timing by relying solely on causality-in early development phases.
+Other aspects like security, fault tolerance, or quality-of-service may be considered as well.
+While these aspects are not entirely orthogonal one from another, thinking in these terms allows a better structuring of systems. - Vertically, different levels of abstraction1 for each of the above aspects have to be brought together in a consistent manner.
 This applies to both integrating different structural abstractions and integrating structure with functionality and communication.
 Furthermore, different levels of abstractions in all areas have to be interrelated: Refinements of the black box structure have to be documented and validated, and the same is obviously true for functional and data refinements.
+Since in a sense, possibly informal requirements also constitute abstractions, tool supported requirements tracing is a must for such a model-based process.